yazz/VisualJS/README.md

-## Yazz.
-The easy way to build and share database webapps
+## Yazz Data.
+The easy way to share data in the enterprise
 ### I believe collaboration at work should be easy, so I built Yazz
 <img src='https://github.com/zubairq/yazz/blob/master/resources/public/team-brainstorming.jpg?raw=true' />